-- We tested the effectiveness of controls over accounts receivable, including management's controls over the review of the price concessions and the verification of the accuracy and completeness of the data used in the assessment. - We evaluated management's methodology and related assumptions, including cash collections, used in recording price concessions, by comparing actual results to management's historical estimates. - · We tested the underlying data related to the recognition of patient level charges and the subsequent activities, including cash collections and contractual write-offs. - We tested the mathematical accuracy of the estimates applied to period-end accounts receivable.
+- We tested the effectiveness of controls over accounts receivable, including management's controls over the review of the price concessions and the verification of the accuracy and completeness of the data used in the assessment. - We evaluated management's methodology and related assumptions, including cash collections, used in recording price concessions, by comparing actual results to management's historical estimates. - · We tested the underlying data related to the recognition of patient level charges and the subsequent activities, including cash collections and contractual write-offs.

-- We developed independent estimates of the price concessions and compared the independent estimates to the recorded balances. - We considered industry, economic, and company factors to determine the appropriateness of the net realizable value of accounts receivable.
+- We tested the mathematical accuracy of the estimates applied to period-end accounts receivable. - We developed independent estimates of the price concessions using historical collections by payor and location and compared the independent estimates to the price concession estimate developed by management to evaluate accounts receivable. - We considered industry, economic, and company factors to determine the appropriateness of the net realizable value of accounts receivable.

-/s/ Deloitte & Touche LLP Nashville, Tennessee March 1, 2022
+/s/ Deloitte & Touche LLP Nashville, Tennessee March 1, 2023